MicrosoftDocs/gestures-docs/unity-tutorials-introduction.md

     ![Hook CreateRandomPrimitive() event handler](Images\UnityHookingEventHandler.png)

 1. Play the scene now.
 You should still be able to generate a new 3D-primitive using the left mouse button.
-Now, you should be also able to do that using the **Tap** gesture (perform the gesture with your **right** hand):
+In addition, you should now be able to do that with the **Tap** gesture (perform with your **right** hand):

     ![Tap Gesture Animation](Images\UnityTapGesture.png)

-    If you are not able to use the **Tap** gesture to generate new primitives in the scene, please refer to the [troubleshooting section](#Troubleshooting).
+    If you cannot successfullly use the **Tap** gesture to generate new primitives in the scene, please refer to the [troubleshooting section](#Troubleshooting).

 ## Step 5 - Using a Gesture to Destroy all 3D-Primitives in the Scene